HaakonME/hubzilla/README.md

 **What are Hubz?**

 Hubz are general-purpose websites built with **Hubzilla**.
-Every website member can create their own unique website or social space to suit their needs and personality, and these can all share and interact.
+Every website member can create their own unique website or social space, and these can all share and interact.

-But we don't stop there.
-Hubz all over the internet "magically" connect together into very large (or "internet-scale") social networks, websites, and communities; and *these* can all share and interact.
+Hubz all over the internet "magically" connect together to create very large social networks, websites, and communities; and *these* can all share and interact.

-When connected with other Hubz, permission to access the things you publish can extend to anybody in the Hubzilla network.
-So *my* Hubz can easily and securely (and "magically") share private stuff with *your* Hubz.
-Photos, spreadhseets, web pages, anything - anybody.
-This does not require another account or a password to access the private stuff.
+Members of *my* Hubz can easily and securely share stuff with members of *your* Hubz.
+Anything with anybody.
+Publicly, or **privately**.

 **Hubzilla** is open source and built on PHP/MySQL/Apache (Mariadb or Postgres and Nginx could also be used, we're pretty easy).